Frequently asked questions

 How do you find out it a document searched for in the library is available?

-Information relating to the copy(ies) the library has can be found under the document instructions.
-These indications will enable you to know where the document is on the shelves when it is available (level and space concerned) or to access it directly online in the case of an electronic resource.
+You’ll find information about the copy(ies) held by the library under the title of the document.
+This information will enable you to find out where the document is on the shelves when it is available (level and space concerned), or to access it directly online in the case of a digital resource.

-Certain documents already appear in the catalogue whereas they are not yet on the shelves.
+Some documents already appear in the catalog even though they are not yet on the shelves.
 These are documents on order, being processed or repaired.
-Their arrival on the shelves varies from a few days to a few weeks.
-Feel free to see a librarian who can suggest other interesting resources while waiting.
+Their arrival on the shelves can vary from a few days to a few weeks.
+Don’t hesitate to ask a librarian to suggest other interesting resources in the meantime.

-Good to know: the catalogue allows you to refine your search results according to document availability.
+Good to know: the catalog allows you to refine your search results according to document availability.

-The library does not have a Children’s section and its documents are mainly intended for an adult audience but some documents may be of interest to younger visitors.
+The library does not have a youth section, and most of its documents are intended for adults, although some may be of interest to younger readers.

-They can watch animated films and filmed shows (comfortable workstations to watch them are available on level 3 of the library, Arts section), listen to recordings of fairy tales or nursery rhymes.
+The little ones can watch animated films and filmed shows (comfortable viewing stations are available on level 2 of the library, in the Cinema section), or listen to recordings of fairy tales or nursery rhymes.

-Elsewhere in the library, older children can play certain video games (please be aware that the selection is renewed regularly, please check the minimum age recommended for each game), learn languages, look through documentaries, read BDs and online journals…
+Elsewhere in the library, slightly older children can play video games (please note that the selection is regularly renewed, so check the minimum age recommended for each game), learn languages, leaf through documentaries, read comics and online newspapers…

 Events agenda